gatsbyjs/gatsby-pt-BR/docs/tutorial/part-four/index.md

 disableTableOfContents: true
 ---

-Seja bem-vindo(a) a quarta parte do tutorial!
+Boas vindas a quarta parte do tutorial!
 Já estamos no meio do caminho!
 Esperamos que as coisas estejam começando a ficar familiares 😀

 ## Relembrando a primeira metade do tutorial